ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/cfml-language/syntax.md

 ### Semi-Colons

 Please note that semi-colons are used to demarcate line endings in CFML `;`.
-However, the Lucee Server engine can treat semi-colons as optional, while Adobe ColdFusion does not.
-Be worrisome about it, we would recommend you **always** use them to remain compatible between engines.
+However, the Lucee Server engine and ColdFusion 2018 and above treat semi-colons as optional, while Adobe ColdFusion 2016 or below does not.
+We would recommend you **always** use them to remain compatible between engines.
 Also note the CommandBox REPL does NOT require semi-colons.

 ### Tags In Script